Soft skills & personality

 – Mark Twain

-This means that if you start each morning with the task that is most difficult for you (“eating a frog”), you can go through the day with the attitude that you have already completed the most important task and from then on you will be ready for any other task of the day.
+This means that if you start each morning with the task that is most difficult for you (“eating a frog”), you can go through the day with the attitude that you have already completed the most important task and from then on you will be able to cope with every other task of the day.

 Decide for yourself what this task can be.
 These can be professional challenges, such as preparing a presentation, but also personal challenges, such as sport and healthy eating.
 This so-called eat-that-frog technique will give you more serenity for the day.
-For example, you could get up before your children and do the most important task of the day.
-Afterwards you have the opportunity to have breakfast with your family in peace.
+For example, you can get up before your children and get the most important task of the day done.
+Then you have the opportunity to have breakfast with your family in peace.
 You will then have the necessary composure and motivation for further professional challenges.

 Conclusion